-We have a lot of Smith Publicity reviews in our testimonials section, but how do clients decide to go with Smith?
-Author Chrissie Kahan whose latest book Roadmap to Navigating Your Child’s Disability came out this summer, gives a glimpse into the process that lead her to our (virtual) doorstep.
+Author Chrissie Kahan who wrote Roadmap to Navigating Your Child’s Disability, gives a glimpse into the process that lead her to our (virtual) doorstep.

-After a lot of research I made my “to do list.”
-As I searched how to best market my book I was overwhelmed with the amount of offers and companies out there promising to get my book in front of an audience in turn making me a best seller which of course is the dream.
+After a lot of research, I made my “to-do list.”
+As I searched how to market my book, I was overwhelmed with the number of offers and companies out there promising to get my book in front of an audience, in turn making me a best-seller, which of course, is the dream.
 But who to start with and how I could know if these companies were reputable?

-Not only do I recommend Smith Publicity as the class act of marketing, I commend them for developing such meaningful connections with my publishing dreams that I now consider them family.
-Since I started as a naive indie author and publisher I’ve published four books.
-Due to the connections and guidance from the team at Smith Publicity my company has been featured on HLN Weekend Express with Lynn Smith, FOX, CBS, The CW, along with affiliate TV and radio stations all around the world.
+Not only do I recommend Smith Publicity as the class act of marketing, but I also commend them for developing such meaningful connections with my publishing dreams that I now consider them family.
+Since I started as a naive indie author and publisher, I’ve published four books.
+Due to the connections and guidance from the team at Smith Publicity, my company has been featured on HLN Weekend Express with Lynn Smith, FOX, CBS, The CW, along with affiliate TV and radio stations all around the world.

 Chrissie Kahan is an advocate for equity and students with disabilities.
 As an educator for the past 15 years and an assistant principal for the past 8, she has experience working in partnership with parents, teachers, and related service providers.
 Chrissie has always had a heart for children, especially advocating for kids who have been labeled as “behavior problems.”
 She is special-education certified and serves as the Individualized Education Program (IEP)/Student Support Team Chair within her elementary school.

-She has authored the following books: Benny Gator and Angry Ana with the purpose of spreading awareness to kids and families in regards to the topics of anxiety and anger management.
+She has authored the following books: Benny Gator and Angry Ana, with the purpose of spreading awareness to kids and families regarding the topics of anxiety and anger management.
 She has also co-authored the book Navigating the Road of Infertility with her husband.
 This book has been featured internationally, most recently on HLN for National Infertility week.
-She and her husband have founded the publishing company: King Kahan Publishing, LLC where their hope is to publish books that focus on spreading awareness to real world issues in a meaningful way.
+She and her husband have founded the publishing company: King Kahan Publishing, LLC, where they hope to publish books that focus on spreading awareness to real-world issues in a meaningful way.